TosbackCgusBridge-Bot/CGUs-versions/Adobe/Privacy Policy.md

 To the top Where does Adobe store my personal information?

 Your personal information and data files are stored on Adobe’s servers and the servers of companies we hire to provide services to us.
-Your personal information may be transferred across national borders because we have servers located worldwide and the companies we hire to help us run our business are located in different countries around the world.
-For more information, please see Adobe’s Safe Harbor policy.
+Your personal information may be transferred across national borders because we have servers located worldwide and the companies we hire to help us run our business are located in different countries around the world (for example, Argentina, Australia, India, Ireland, Singapore, the Philippines, the United Kingdom, and the United States).
+For more information about transfers of personal information from the European Economic Area (the EEA) and Switzerland to the United States, please see Adobe’s Safe Harbor policy.

 To the top How can I review or update my personal information or close my Adobe ID account?

+Under the law of some countries, you may have certain rights to access, correct, or delete your personal information.
 Many of our websites and applications allow you to edit your personal information by accessing the "my account," "my profile," or similar feature of the website or application you are using.

 If you want to request a deletion of your Adobe ID account, please email your request to privacy@adobe.com.
 Note that we need to retain certain records for legal or internal business reasons (such as fraud prevention).
 Some of your information may remain on backup systems, in compliance with applicable law.